nrgx/exercise/README.md

 cat $1 | tr -cs 'a-zA-Z' '[\n*]' | grep -v "^$" | tr '[:upper:]' '[:lower:]'| sort | uniq -c | sort -nr | head -20
 ```

+This script is in `target.sh`.

+# Test

+`test.sh` tests the code and generates HTML coverage report.
+Coverage is 86%.

+# Build

+`go build -o bin .`

+There is a Dockerfile in exercise.

+Build: `docker build . -t bin`

+Run: `docker run bin:latest /app/mobydick.txt 20`

+The text itself is copied in Docker container.
+I can't find a way to pass files to container.
+For now I'll leave it as is.